luau-lang/site/_posts/2023-11-01-luau-recap-october-2023.md

 title:  "Luau Recap: October 2023"
 ---

-Happy Halloween!
 We're still quite busy working on some big type checking updates that we hope to talk about soon, but we have a few equally exciting updates to share in the meantime!

+Let's dive in!

 ## Floor Division